 Important Notes About Military College Credits

-- Credits for military experience typically applies to lower level, elective coursework
+Credits for military experience typically applies to lower level, elective coursework.

-If your desired area of study is different than your MOS, you may receive less credit than anticipated
+If your desired area of study is different than your MOS, you may receive less credit than anticipated.

-- The final decision regarding the transfer of military college credits is ultimately determined by the college.
+ACE credit recommendations are just that, recommendations.
+The final decision regarding the transfer of military college credits is ultimately determined by the college.

 To get started on earning educational credit for your military experience and skills,visit the American Council on Education’s Military Guide for further details.